Skip to main content

 With a focus on increasing housing supply, HDIP funds can be used for the new construction of affordable homes for purchase, the conversion of existing structures into new affordable homes for purchase, building capacity for new and existing developers, and increasing homeownership for Tribal and related entities.
 HDIP funds are offered as grants and loans.

-OHCS offers funds through competitive Notices of Funding Availability (NOFAs) which offer funding in the following categories:
+OHCS offers funds through competitive Notices of Funding Availability (NOFAs) which offer funding in the following categories when applicable:

-1. Supplemental LIFT Grants for qualifying LIFT applicants that demonstrate further subsidy is needed beyond the LIFT loan.
-LIFT projects serve Oregonians at 80% Area Median Income (AMI) or less
+• Supplemental LIFT Grants for qualifying LIFT applicants that demonstrate further subsidy is needed beyond the LIFT loan.
+LIFT projects serve Oregonians at or below 80% of area median income (AMI).
+Details and eligibility on the 2024 offering will be included in the published NOFA.

-2. Development Subsidies for non-LIFT qualifying projects to fund new construction of affordable homeownership housing units or the conversion of existing structures into new affordable homes for purchase.
-These subsidies are offered as grants to nonprofit developers and low to no-interest loans for for-profit developers.
+• Development Subsidies for non-LIFT-qualifying projects to fund new construction of affordable homeownership housing units or the conversion of existing structures into new affordable homes for purchase.
+These subsidies are offered as grants to nonprofit developers and low- to no-interest loans for for-profit developers.
 Homes built must be affordable to households at or below 120% AMI.
+This offering is not available in 2024.

-3. Grants for Tribal and Sovereign Nations for the development of affordable homes for purchase and other homeownership-related projects such as home repair and down payment assistance.
+• Grants for Tribal and Sovereign Nations for the development of affordable homes for purchase and other homeownership-related projects such as home repair and down payment assistance.
+This offering is not available in 2024.

-4. Pre-development & Capacity Building Grants for Emerging & Established Developers to build the capacity of organizations that are seeking to develop more housing to increase the pipeline of developers receiving OHCS funding.
+• Pre-development & Capacity Building Grants for Emerging and Established Developers to build the capacity of organizations that are seeking to develop more housing to increase the pipeline of developers receiving OHCS funding.
+This offering is not available in 2024.